chepeniv/PR-T3/LinkedIn/about_section.md

 ## rough draft

+from abstract concepts down to technical details, i like to comprehend systems at all levels. i'm driven by novelty and the pursuit of understanding ideas today that were seemingly intractable just a day before. and if the tools offered to me are inadequate i will create a new framework or a new language in order to achieve that aim. i don't see the humor in having things be inscribed in an esoteric tongue when simple words will do. i let authority have it's place, but i will not yield my mind to it on it's own. i need reasons.

+i value elegance in my work and i actually enjoy optimizing and debugging code. i'd like to think too, that i'm known for my technical prowess.

+i'm most at peace when researching, working out problems, programming, writing, or making music, even though, oddly, i can get a shot of adrenaline when i'm deep in my work at 4 in the morning.

+i know i may seems as a serious kind of fella, but those who've known me the longest could say otherwise. when comfortable, i'm downright goofy. nonetheless, i really do appreciate my freedom, space, and solitude. i cannot work without them.

+for fun, i like to thrash, lift, and ride really fast. i love to be kind and gentle, and i'm hard to take offence. i love to say nothing when i know i have nothing to say. i enjoy being before the presence of nature and pondering the vastness of time and staring off into the deep space of a night sky.

+the narrative to my life i lost long ago. i gave up on making sense on what my life was about. the longer you know me the more apparent you'd see that i'm really into melancholy and tragedy. through music and writing, i like to get into and explore all my fear and rage. to me, to there's no such thing as "negative" emotions, only negative ways of handling them.

 <!--
 former street kid. i enjoy and respect manual labor and artisan crafts. i have been many people and see my self as been well rounded and integrated.